 Peppers are one of the richest sources of vitamins A and C. One cup of peppers provides more than 100% of your daily needs.
 Bell peppers are also a good source of fiber, folate, iron, and potassium.

-Roasted Peppers are delightful in this recipe for Avocado Turkey Paninis.
+Roasted Peppers are delightful in these recipes for Romesco Sauce, Avocado Turkey Paninis, and Smoky Roasted Red Pepper Hummus.

 - 4 red bell peppers